What is a Live Work Building?

 Tax Implications with Live Work Buildings

 This is very important – find out if the tax has been paid on the Live Work unit.
 Businesses with a GST number can defer the tax (and thus never have to pay it).
 If you don’t have a GST number you’d have to pay the GST amount on the current property’s value.
 This can be thousands of dollars depending on the value of the unit.
+Again, finding out whether or not the GST has been paid can be tough, especially if the current Seller is unaware.

-The entirety of your mortgage cannot be written off with a Live Work space.
+As far as I know, the entirety of your mortgage cannot be written off with a Live Work space.
 Consult your accountant to see how this affects your financing – both personally and professionally.